EDI Action Fund

 About the Fund

-The Faculty of Medicine Equity, Inclusion and Diversity (EDI) Action Fund is administrated by the Office of Inclusion and Diversity (OID), and contributes to the Faculty of Medicine’s commitment to Excellence through Equity, one of the three Strategic Domains of Focus named in the 2018-2023 Academic Strategic Plan.
-It aims to support Faculty of Medicine learners in being champions of Equity, Diversity and Inclusion by transforming their ideas for initiatives into reality.
-It awards a maximum of $500 to applicants with successful proposals.
-The fund may approve a maximum of 10 proposals per year (September to August).
+The Temerty Faculty of Medicine Equity, Inclusion and Diversity (EDI) Action Fund is administrated by the Office of Inclusion and Diversity (OID), and contributes to Temerty Medicine’s commitment to Excellence through Equity, one of the three Strategic Domains of Focus named in the 2018-2023 Academic Strategic Plan.
+It aims to support Temerty Medicine learners in being champions of equity, diversity, inclusion, Indigeneity, and accessibility (EDIIA), by transforming their ideas for initiatives into reality.
+It awards a maximum of $500 to applicants with successful proposals on a reimbursement basis.
+The fund may approve a maximum of 10 proposals per year (May to April).

 Evaluation Rubric